ToxicTolerance/IHK-Observer/README.md

 - Clone this repo to your local machine using `https://github.com/ToxicTolerance/IHK-Observer.git`

 ## Special Thanks to...

-Reach out to me at one of the following places!

-- Special thanks to @emre1702 for his initial work on webparsing the IHK-Website
+- * [@emre1702](https://github.com/emre1702/IHK-Pruefungsergebnisse-Ausleser) - for his initial work on webparsing the IHK-Website
-- Special thanks to @judero01col for his initial work on his captchaSolver which i adapted and improved for this.
+- * [@judero01col](https://github.com/judero01col/Captcha-Solver) - for his initial work on his captchaSolver which i adapted and improved for this.

 ---